-RADIATION SAFETY OFFICER (RSO): The Radiation Safety Officer, an employee of the College, is charged with overseeing the implementation of radiation safety at CESF by monitoring compliance with rules and regulations, license conditions, safe laboratory practices, and any specific conditions of project approval as specified by the RSC.
+RADIATION SAFETY OFFICER (RSO): The Radiation Safety Officer, an employee of the College, is charged with overseeing the implementation of radiation safety at ESF by monitoring compliance with rules and regulations, license conditions, safe laboratory practices, and any specific conditions of project approval as specified by the RSC.
 The RSO provides a direct liaison between the College and the New York State Bureau of Environmental Radiation Protection.
 Included in these responsibilities are the application for, and any necessary amendments to, our radiation site license.

 RADIATION PROJECT DIRECTOR (RPD): The Radiation Project Director is defined as a principal investigator (or surrogate supervisor) of a research project or a Professor (or surrogate instructor) in charge of a course, teaching laboratory or other project (including both regular and special offerings) in which radionuclides or a radiation source is used.
-They are generally full time faculty/staff members at CESF.
+They are generally full-time faculty/staff members at ESF.
 It is highly recommended that all faculty members whose work involves the use of radioisotopes complete an approved training course and be certified as the radiation project director for the handling of radioisotopes.
 If a given faculty member, principle investigator or Professor is not certified for the handling of radioisotopes at CESF, then a certified surrogate radiation project director must be appointed by the Radiation Safety Committee.
 The function of this surrogate RPD will be to approve and supervise all matters regarding the handling of radioactive materials for that project.

 PROJECT USERS: Project users are defined as personnel who are members of a project that involves the use of radioisotopes or radiation sources.
-This group includes graduate students, postdoctoral researchers, technicians, project directors and professors who are engaged in the use of radioisotopes / radiation sources.
+This group includes graduate students, postdoctoral researchers, technicians, project directors and professors who are engaged in the use of radioisotopes/radiation sources.
 All project users are required to take and satisfactorily complete a short course on safe procedures for the handling of radioactive materials and radiation sources before starting their work.
 Depending on their particular project, additional training may be required by RSO/RSC if they feel more specialized techniques and or training is required.
-FCH 520 "Nuclear and Radiation Chemistry" and FCH 521 "Nuclear Chemical Techniques" are offered in the spring semester and highly recommended for those users whose work involves these more specialized techniques.
 Under certain limited circumstances, and the approval of the RSO and RSC, a project may be allowed to commence following a provisional training of users by the RSO.
 It should be understood that this does not satisfy the requirements for the formal training of the users and a suitable training course must be taken at the earliest possible opportunity in order to continue the work.

-INCIDENTAL USERS: College Work-study students and other students engaged in a course or project employing radioisotopes or radiation sources but who are not involved in either the purchase and or disposal of the isotopes may be classified by the RSO/RSC as Incidental Users.
+INCIDENTAL USERS: College Work-study students, minors, and other students engaged in a course or project employing radioisotopes or radiation sources but who are not involved in either the purchase and or disposal of the isotopes may be classified by the RSO/RSC as Incidental Users.
 Incidental Users also require training on the safe handling of radioisotopes though not as rigorous as that necessary for Project Users.
 This training may be provided by satisfactorily completing the radiation safety short course, special training provided by the RSO or, with the RSO's approval, special training provided by the RPD or a designated faculty member certified in the use of radioisotopes.
 It should be emphasized that Incidental Users are only certified for the use of radioisotopes in specified conditions and under the immediate supervision of a certified Project User.
 This is not a blanket approval for the handling of radioisotopes.
 If their involvement and/or use of radioisotopes greatly expands during the course of the project, they may be required by the RSO/RSC to upgrade their certification to "Project User" status as described above.